brunoczim/thedes-design/src/01_game_spec/01_time.md

 For the rest of the days, the durations gradually change, in a linear fashion, so that a transition is completed when the next season starts.

-The ratios of parts of day' durations at the start of each season are:
+The ratios of parts of day's durations at the start of each season are:
 - Ware:
     - Sunrise: `7/48` (3h30)
     - Daylight: `17/48` (8h30)